I’m Tom Hardison

 We were all challenged by the industry evolution, acquisitions, and new strategy dictates from four outside CEOs in twelve years.
 It was a real-world case study on what works and what doesn’t.

-The once cohesive creative culture became increasingly reactive, and HP’s revenue peaked at $127B in 2011.
+The once cohesive generative culture became increasingly reactive, and HP’s revenue peaked at $127B in 2011.

 In hindsight, I was personally challenged through all these changes in the later years.
 I too had become increasingly reactive as the culture around me shifted.